-The MGH Healthcare Transformation Lab (HTL) is currently seeking applications for our one-year applied research fellowship in healthcare innovation.
+The MGH Healthcare Transformation Lab (HTL) is currently seeking applications for our one-year Applied Research Fellowship in Healthcare Innovation.
 HTL’s founding mission is to improve the experience and value of healthcare through collaborative innovation.
 The fellowship program (now in its fourth year) provides a unique opportunity for physicians to have protected time to develop and engage in care delivery transformation projects at MGH with mentorship from experts in the field as well as support from senior leadership.
-Using principles of innovation and leveraging new technologies, fellows are encouraged to pursue projects that enhance care in the following domains: a) digital health and health IT; b) patient and clinician experience; c) quality, safety and outcomes; and d) population health.
+Using principles of innovation science and leveraging new technologies, fellows are encouraged to pursue projects that enhance the delivery of healthcare—making it a better experience for patients/clinicians and potentially more affordable and/or higher-value.

 Elements of the Program